• +1 (714) 987 9001

 Management Structure

-• S Corp: Must have a board of directors and follow corporate formalities like annual meetings and record-keeping.
+• S Corporation: Must have a board of directors.
+It also needs to follow rules like holding yearly meetings and keeping detailed records.

 Pros of Choosing an S corporation